bkinsey808/bk-fullstack-ts/README.md

 1. run `jspm unbundle`
 2. run `gulp`

-In order to get jspm working, I had to break my ajax and dependency injection.
-Will work on a fix when I get a chance.

 I would like to give credit to https://github.com/mbalex99/newfamily-example which helped with some ideas.